pebreo/pebreo.github.io/midgame/part1-ose.md

 Second, it fosters rapid iteration.
 Unlike the slow, siloed processes of traditional hardware development, OSH allows for swift improvements and bug fixes as a distributed community puts the design through its paces.
 Think of it as a constant beta test, fueled by the collective ingenuity of the maker movement.

+Given the above, OSE is brimming with potential.

 ## Why it would work
 - open source software already runs our infrastructure